fmcgeough/ex_sleeplock/README.md

 Allow concurrent throttling using a named lock in Elixir.

-This project was inspired by the Erlang project `https://hex.pm/packages/sleeplocks`.
+This project was inspired by the Erlang project [sleeplocks](https://hex.pm/packages/sleeplocks).
-This library adds monitoring of processes that take locks and dynamic supervision of the locks themselves.
+It provides similar functionality but adds monitoring of processes that take locks and dynamic supervision of the locks themselves.
 Thanks to _Isaac Whitfield_ who created the sleeplocks library.

 ## What Does the Library Provide?